gitlabhq/gitlabhq/doc/install/aws/index.md

 ### Configure instance

 1. Configure the instance.
-At "Network" choose `gitlab-vpc` and the subnet we created for that VPC.
-Select "Enable" for the "Auto-assign Public IP" and choose the `GitLabAdmin` IAM role.
+At "Network" choose `gitlab-vpc` and one of the public [subnets](#subnets) we created for that VPC.
+Select "Enable" for the "Auto-assign Public IP", and choose the `GitLabAdmin` IAM role.

     ![Configure instance](img/configure_instance.png)